Global Pink Hijab Day

 Global Pink Hijab Day was an initiative that began as an experiment by founder, Hend El-Buri and a group of high school students in Columbia, Missouri.
 It was intended to remove stereotypes of Muslim women by having Muslims engage in dialogue about breast cancer awareness, joining walks in groups while wearing pink headscarves, and holding other events promoting awareness and support for the cause.
 Global Pink Hijab Day was last celebrated in 2011.

 Global Pink Hijab Day was a global movement, with many participants including men who wear pink kufis (or skull caps) to celebrate breast cancer awareness.
 It took place at many Islamic schools and student organizations throughout the United States.

 History

 Pink Hijab Day was founded in 2004 by Hend El Buri, a high school student at the time.
 It began small, in a high school in Columbia, MO.
 A group of girls decided to wear pink hijabs one day to encourage others to ask questions about their hijabs and about Islam.
 After more and more people began participating, the Susan G. Komen Foundation was contacted and Pink Hijab Day was held.
-The girls felt that wearing pink might lessen the tension of how people view Muslim girls wearing the Hijab, or headscarf.
-The creators of this event hoped that Pink Hijab Day would encourage people who are curious about women in Islam and hijab to ask questions to dispel misconceptions.
-They also promoted taking preventative action against Breast Cancer and to donate to various Breast Cancer Foundations to find a cure.
+The girls believed wearing pink might lessen the tension of how people view Muslim girls wearing hijabs, hoping it would encourage people who are curious about Muslim women and hijabs to ask questions to dispel misconceptions.